Linux74656/SpaceEngineersLinuxPatches/README.md

     B) Get version: wine-mono-4.9.3.msi

-    C) Now we need to install it
+    C) Now we need to install it and then set the windows version to windows 7

 > WINEPREFIX="/home/USER/.local/share/Steam/steamapps/compatdata/244850/pfx" msiexec -i "/FILEIDRECTORY/wine-mono-4.9.3.msi"

+> WINEPREFIX="/home/USER/.local/share/Steam/steamapps/compatdata/244850/pfx" winetricks win7

 4) One last thing we need BSPATCH.
 For Ubuntu and Debian users, you can install it with: sudo apt-get install bsdiff